gnbPlusPlus/CS230-OperatingPlatforms/README.md

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
-What type of software did they want you to design?
+What type of software did they want you to design?/n
 --

 What did you do particularly well in developing this documentation?